moolighty/moolighty.github.io/README.md

-# Moolighty 月之光
+# Microdust 微尘

-This is a blog created by Moolighty.
-The blog is live at [moolighty](http://blog.moolighty.ml/).
+This is a blog created by Azeril.
+The blog is live at [azeril.me](http://azeril.me/).

 ## Thanks